 Tarrant, originally from the northern New South Wales city of Grafton, described himself as coming from a “working class, low income” family, enjoying a regular childhood “without any great issues.”15 He had “little interest in education” and barely achieved a “passing grade.”16 Between 2009 and 2011, Tarrant worked at the Big River Squash and Fitness Centre in his hometown, having attended the facility as a high school student.17 He worked on its program offering free training to kids in the community.
 He was “very passionate about that,” remarked the gym’s owner.18 He then left to go traveling in Europe and Asia on a trip apparently funded by an investment in the cryptocurrency Bitconnect.19 Having returned to Australasia, Tarrant settled in New Zealand in 2017,20 though he continued to travel sporadically thereafter.21 “I only arrived to New Zealand to live temporarily whilst I planned and trained,” Tarrant subsequently claimed in his manifesto, “but I soon found out that New Zealand was as target rich of an environment as anywhere else in the west.”22

 He joined the Bruce Rifle Club in South Otago, some 45 kilometers south of Dunedin on New Zealand’s South island where he had lived alone.23 At the time of his arrest, he owned five guns—including two semi-automatic weapons, two shotguns, and a lever-action firearm—four of which he purchased through a police-verified online mail order process,24 on which he had scrawled numerous historical and political references (discussed later).
 Tarrant had obtained the weapons legally and held a Category A firearms license, granted in November 2017, allowing him to obtain any number of sporting rifles and shotguns.25 He appears to have illegally modified at least one of the semi-automatic rifles into a military-style weapon (which requires a much harder to obtain Category E license) through the simple expediency of purchasing high-capacity magazines, which can hold up to 100 rounds, instead of the legal limit of seven rounds allowed for Category A licensed firearms.26 Tarrant also appears to have had some proficiency with explosives.
-As the police took him into custody, it was reported that the military had defused at least one improvised explosive device (IED) found in his car.27
+As the police took him into custody, it was reported that the military had defused at least one improvised explosive device (IED) [see author’s note at the end of the article] found in his car.27

 Digital technology was an integral and integrated component of Tarrant’s attack.
 His video was not so much a medium for his message insomuch as it was the message, even more so than his actual manifesto.
 As Jason Burke observed, the central point of his attack was not just to kill Muslims, “but to make a video of someone killing Muslims.”28 Tarrant visually choreographed his attack, filming the atrocity using a GoPro camera,29 which gave the footage the quality of a first-person ‘shoot ‘em up.’
 ‘Terrorism as theater’ became terrorism as video game.
 Tarrant, who according to a relative had a “severe addiction” to video games,30 had peppered his manifesto with in-jokes about them: Spyro: Year of the Dragon “taught me ethnonationalism” while Fortnite “trained me to be a killer,” he mocked, “and to floss on the corpses of my enemies”—the ‘floss’ being a dance move sometimes performed by Fortnite characters.
 Prior to getting out of his car, Tarrant told those following his livestream, “Remember lads, subscribe to PewDiePie”31—a reference to Felix Kjellberg, a highly popular online gaming personality from Sweden whose YouTube channel currently has nearly 97 million subscribers.